 Following a successful assessment, accreditation will be awarded for a period of five years.
-The Society of Biology will list accredited degree programme titles, HEIs, and UCAS codes on its website, and provide a link to the HEIs' web pages.
-HEIs will also be asked to provide graduate destination data for all accredited programmes on a yearly basis.
-The assessment reports produced by the Accreditation Assessors will not be made publically available.
+The Royal Society of Biology will list accredited degree programme titles, HEIs, and UCAS codes on its website, and provide a link to the HEIs' web pages.
+HEIs will be asked to provide graduate destination data for all accredited programmes on a yearly basis.
+The assessment reports produced by the Accreditation Assessors will not be made publically avaliable.

-In recognition of the period of practice, the Society of Biology will offer graduates of accredited programmes membership of the Society of Biology at MSB level after just one further year of practice, rather than the usual three years.
+In recognition of the period of practice, the Royal Society of Biology will offer graduates of accredited programmes membership of the Royal Society of Biology at MRSB level after just two further years of practice, rather than the usual three years.
 For more information on publicity following accreditation, please see Appendix D.

-Accreditation subject to minor amendments
+Advanced accreditation subject to minor amendments

-In the case of minor amendments, a period of six weeks from the date the stage two report is received by the HEI will be allowed for amendments to be made.
-A response will be submitted from the HEI to the Accreditation Assessment Panel, providing any supporting documentation.
+In the case of minor amendments, a period of six weeks from the date the Stage Two Report is received by the HEI will be allowed for amendments to be made.
+A Stage Three report will be submitted from the HEI to the Accreditation Assessment Panel, providing any supporting documentation.
 If internal approval is required for the amendments, then it would normally be expected that approval has been given before accreditation is granted.